 In short, your WordPress site can use sticky UI elements in order to maximize the value of each visit to your site.
 These elements can help lead to newsletter signups, social media follows and other important calls to action.

 Perhaps most importantly, they can improve the user experience.
-With all those benefits, it’s no wonder sticky navigation is becoming increasingly common as it grows in popularity.
+With all those benefits, it’s no wonder sticky navigation is growing in popularity.